drop-games/eb-docs/docs/Blockchain.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import TextStyled from "../src/components/CustomReactComponents";

-In this section we explain the blockchain part of the Hyperblade and the mechanics behind it's main token - **the Spacerock**.
+Hyperblade is built as blockchain-first game, and therefore sound economic design of it's ecosystem is essential for both short and long term sustainability.

+The project features multi-token Ethereum based economy, **Spacerock** serves as the main governance/monetary token, and **Timeore** as the Duel-to-Earn (Play-to-Earn) reward vehicle.

+## Duel-to-Earn

+The unique value proposition of Hyperblade is the possibility to earn tokenized rewards by playing a game with conventional, entertainment oriented gameplay.
+Hyperblade coins it's own term for that: **Duel-to-Earn**.

+In contrast to the earlier Play-to-Earn experiments, Hyperblade benefits directly from the value the players contribute, i.e. time and effort they put into the game.
+Winning over equally (or higher) skilled opponents, completing a specific amount of matches for a given week, or finishing seasonal challenges are the types of activities that yield tokenized Duel-to-Earn rewards.
+Duel-to-Earn therefore promotes winning gameplay and constant participation, which in turn makes the Hyperblade's multiplayer fun and engaging.

+The initial version of Duel-to-Earn gives players an opportunity to earn **Timeore** ERC-20 tokens and **NFT Loot Crates** by playing the **[Ranked Mode](Game#Ranked)**, where the rewards accumulate in the span of a week and then get transfered to the appropriate Ethereum wallet.
+Timeore is then 'burned' to open NFT Loot Crates (resulting in a verifiably randomized NFT item drop), to modify an existing NFTs, or to join higher-level Ranked matches.

+Timeore's full compliance with ERC-20 specification allows for further expansion of it's functionality as well as for unrestricted secondary market to exist.
+The utility of Timeore gives it an intristic purpose and therefore an actual economic value.

+The supply of Timeore is controlled by the Hyperblade DAO, which sets the amount of $TMO available for D2E rewards in the current time-period (52 weeks initially).
+With the supply of both Timeore and NFT Loot Crates being limited, the yields will be diminishing as the player-count increases.

+Because the significant economic implications of Duel-to-Earn, it's essential to practice due diligence while implementing this feature.
+Two key priorities are economic stability of the ecosystem, and fairness of the rewards distribution - considering both varying player head-count and long-term sustainability.
+The nature of tokenized rewards implies that the participants will try to maximize their yields by any means, therefore it's important to prevent bad actors from abusing the system and getting an unfair advantage over their peers.
+Behavior like cheating, fixing matches, botting, idling and such is not only discouraged, but accounted for during the game design stage.
+However, active moderation is still required, adding up to the list of DAO's responsibilities.

 ## Spacerock overview

 Spacerock ($SPR) is an ERC-20 token and native currency of the Hyperblade universe.
-It is managed by Hyperblade DAO, and has a total possible supply of 10,000,000 $SPR.
-Spacerock is the cornerstone of the DAO governance, as well as the primary medium of exchange in Hyperblade economy.
+It is managed by Hyperblade DAO, and has a total possible supply of 10,000,000 $SPR, distributed in a fair and transparent manner.
+Spacerock is the cornerstone of the DAO governance and community-based ownership, as well as the primary medium of exchange in the Hyperblade economy. $SPR-holders are able to govern in a decentralized way, receive a share of redistributed profits, and earn through DeFi applications.
 [Governance](Governance) section goes in detail on how the DAO works.

-Since our goal is to make Hyperblade as accessible as it gets, it will be at mostly on **Level 2 of Ethereum**.
-Low transaction costs and easy on-boarding is what we're after.

 ## $SPR Allocation